dipeshduwal/tick-task-app/README.md

 ### 📝 To-Do List Features
 - **Add Tasks**: Effortlessly create tasks with a few taps.
 - **Edit and Delete Tasks**: Modify or remove tasks as needed.
-- **Search Tasks**: Quickly locate tasks using the search functionality.
+- **Search Tasks**: Quickly find tasks using the search functionality.
 - **Priority Levels**: Organize tasks by setting high, medium, or low priorities.
 - **Due Dates**: Stay on track with tasks by setting due dates.
 - **Complete/Incomplete Sections**: Mark tasks as complete or incomplete and view them based on their completion status.

 ### ⏱️ Timer Features
+- **Start, Pause, Reset**: Seamlessly control the timer for flexible time management.
 - **Progress Circle**: Visualize elapsed and remaining time with an interactive progress circle.
 - **Pomodoro Presets**: Focus and increase productivity with Pomodoro-based timer presets.
-- **Start, Pause, Reset**: Seamlessly control the timer for flexible time management.
 - **Tab Bar Navigation**: Jump from To-do-list tab to Timer tab effortlessly.

 ---